 - 1 green onion, minced

-- 1 tablespoon fresh parsley, minced or 2 teaspoon dried parsley
+- 1 tablespoon fresh parsley, minced or 2 tsp dried parsley

 - In a small mixing bowl, whisk together the mayonnaise, both mustards, hot sauce, minced garlic, capers, Worcestershire sauce, paprika, green onion, salt, and cayenne pepper.